-This year, Simon remembers his dream match win over Chris Bailey and his Norfolk team 35 years on.
+This year, Simon remembers his dream match win over Chris Bailey and his partner John Slater 35 years on.
 Bailey was not only a top doubles player but was also World Number 8 at under-18 singles, having reached the quarter final at Junior Wimbledon in 1986 and losing to eventual winner Eduardo Velez who beat Javier Sanchez in the final.

 Lincs Men's first team had to play Norfolk on men's County Week on the grass at Malvern two weeks later on July 24, 1986 and the winners of that match (both were on three out of three wins) would guarantee being winners of the group and automatic promotion.

 Simon and John Hilton (father of the future British number 5 Mark Hilton) got Lincs off to a dream start with a 6-3, 7-6 win over Norfolk first pair of Chris Bailey and John Slater.
 Bailey, 6ft 5" tall with a 130mph serve and crunching backhand, went on to take Goran Ivanisevich to a fifth set match point at Wimbledon some years later.
 He sadly suffered a crippling cruciate ligament injury that finished his career in 1994 at the age of 26.

 Simon says he put on his old county tracksuit top on July 24 "to do a bit of gardening and remember what some might say was a fluke win, but as the lovely Gary Player used to say - 'the harder I work, the luckier I seem to get'."